 There are many pre-packaged kits available that are compact and easy to use.
 Find a kit that works for you, or gather your own supplies.
 We recommend starting with the list below but feel free to expand based on what you’re confident using and carrying.

-1. Gauze, tape, and alcohol wipes
+1. Gauze, tape and alcohol wipes

-2. C-splint for stabilizing injuries
+2. C-splint for stabilising injuries